 The Speech Recognition Feature

-The MS Word already offers some fabulous in0built tool that aids in the completion of your tasks without you having to put in much effort or time.
+MS Word already offers some fabulous in0built tools that aid in the completion of your tasks without you having to put in much effort or time.

 But how is it that even after using the application religiously every day you never came to know about the speed recognition feature?